Migarve55/CMinusMinus/README.md

   - Implement more operators ("++", "--")
   - Implement assigment operators ("+=", "-=", ...etc)
+  - Implement aditional control structures ("break" and "continue") for loops
+  - Multiple returns for functions

 ## Disclaimer

   This project is based in a project from DLP (Programming Languages Design (The acronym is in Spanish)).
   A student from this subject could use this project to cheat.
 First of all, it is great if you use my project as a way to know how to do something.
 But please consider doing this by yourself.
 Copying this will not help you pass the subject, and you can even get into trouble.
+If you copy, think first.

 # Language description